 The gaming industry has bloomed in the past couple of decades, with smartphone gaming thriving today as well.
-It’s relatively new niche, considering it had just gained the hearts of users a few years ago with the creation of Google Play Store and the Apple App Store.
+It’s a relatively new niche, considering it had just gained the hearts of users a few years ago with the creation of the Google Play Store and the Apple App Store.
 And yet, they have charmed numerous users around the world, bringing forward a new revolution in the gaming world.
 You may call them casual gamers, but that doesn’t necessarily have to be a bad thing.

 In fact, surveys have shown that 44% of people play mobile games today.
 That means that nearly half of the entire population who owns a phone downloads and regularly indulges in a gaming app.
 That shows tremendous potential for the gaming industry, and developers are busy coming up with new games nearly every day.
 They have colorful graphics, excellent optimization, and some do not burden your device too much.

 10 Best Classic Games for Android and iOS

 However, something could be said about the old classics.
 Many games were popular back in the day that is still highly sought-after because the public’s love for them has not diminished.
 It’s easy to see why.
 They’re simple, fun, and some of them actually arrive with some life lessons.

 No one should truly be surprised that Tetris is still an oldie but goldie.
 It’s an iconic entry in the gaming world and the epitome of puzzle games that has nearly started an entire genre.
 It’s simple, fun, and attacks both your ability to organize yourself, anticipate, and test your dexterity.
 Not to mention the fact that it’s an excellent way to pass the time.
 There are many variations of Tetris out there, but the classic is still the best.